 FreeSync is a perfect solution to screen tearing.
 It is a module added to the monitor itself, as well as the GPU, which establishes communication between the two and synchronizes them.

-Fortunately, things are now moving in a more positive direction.
+Fortunately, things are now moving in a more favorable direction.
 More and more monitors are able to use both G-Sync and FreeSync, allowing you to switch your GPU without worrying whether or not you will still be able to enjoy proper vertical synchronization.

 Is FreeSync Worth It?

-The answer to this question isn’t as simple as you might have expected from some of our previous points.
+The answer to this question isn’t as straightforward as you might have expected from some of our previous points.
 As hinted at earlier, getting a FreeSync monitor means that you’ll almost exclusively have to game with an AMD graphics card.

-Luckily, AMD is no longer as far behind NVIDIA as it used to be in terms of performance, so this isn’t a big tradeoff.
+Luckily, AMD is no longer as far behind NVIDIA as it used to be in terms of performance, so this isn’t a substantial tradeoff.
 With the way monitors are adapting to use both technologies, this might not be an issue at all in the next few years.

 Despite their names, there are no additional costs involved with these two.
-However, there is an issue of availability, as you’ll need to own a relatively new monitor model to play games using them.
+However, there is an issue of availability, as you’ll need to own a relatively current monitor model to play games using them.